romnn/microgpusim/WIP.md

 - today:

+  - config is passed to instruction for different things

+    - could make that a smaller config struct

   - validate the number of warp instructions for the execution driven frontend and test that.
   - write more execution driven examples (especially the different transpose variants)

   - decide on better names for linear, raw, translated addr to reflect virtual and physical for cache and global

   - remove the global config from components and use smaller configs